PaperCutSoftware/git-from-powershell/docs/index.md

   - `git config --global core.editor "code --wait"` ([VS Code](https://code.visualstudio.com/) example)
   - `git config --global core.autocrlf input` so that you [play nice with UNIX style line endings](https://code.visualstudio.com/docs/remote/troubleshooting#_resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files).

-  **Note**: Most guides now suggest you configure `user.email` as well, but we will do that later.
+  **Note**: Most guides now suggest you configure `user.email` at the same, but we will do that later.

 - Your config settings are stored in `$env:USERPROFILE\.gitconfig`

-- Want extra fancy?
-See [https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx](https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx)
+- Want extra fancy prompt pimping?
+See [How to make a pretty prompt in Windows Terminal with Powerline, Nerd Fonts, Cascadia Code, WSL, and oh-my-posh](https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx)

 ## A high level overview of Git